-Israeli Emergency Bandage with Pressure Bar, 4 inch, Green (Military Version)
+Israeli Emergency Bandage with Pressure Bar, 4 inch, Black (Military Version)

 The Israeli Emergency Bandage 4 has been at the forefront of U.S. military combat medicine since the early days of operations in Iraq and Afghanistan and has since grown to become a worldwide hemorrhage control solution for an increasing number of elite militaries.
 Evidently, as the global war on terror and response to natural disasters increases, the Emergency Bandage® will continue to be a cornerstone of effective and versatile hemorrhage control.

 Since its adoption by the United States Army Rangers in 2001, the Emergency Bandage®, also known as The Israeli Bandage®, has been the standard of care for hemorrhage control.

 Israeli Emergency Bandage 4 Inch with Pressure Bar known to be the best in-field bandage in the world, developed in Israel and produced for the military, NATO, EMS, and law enforcement agencies.

 Only trauma bandage FDA approved as a non-pneumatic tourniquet

 Can apply 30-40+ lbs of force on a wound